-To build this, our data science team first coupled conversational data with completed survey responses from tens of thousands of customer interactions across a wide range of companies and industries.
+At Tethr, we’re excited to announce the arrival of the market’s first machine learning-based, predictive Effort score: the Tethr Effort Index (TEI).
+To build this, our data science team coupled conversational data with completed survey responses from tens of thousands of customer interactions across a wide range of companies and industries.
 They then worked with my product team—which includes former CEB researchers deeply familiar with the original Effort research—to construct an exhaustive list of Effort-related machine learning categories that would serve as potential independent variables in the model.

 One of the cool things about using recorded conversational data is that it’s a far richer data set than what we had access to in the original Effort research, which was all based on survey data.
 In a survey, there’s a natural limit to how much you can ask before a respondent gets impatient and bails out.

 With conversational data, however, this isn’t an issue.
 On the phone, customers will go into incredible depth about exactly what went wrong in their experience.
-Customers won’t just tell you it was a Website issue, but will tell you it was a login issue and what the specific error message was that they received.
-They won’t just tell you they found the content on the Website confusing.
+Customers won’t just tell you it was a website issue, but will tell you it was a login issue and what the specific error message was that they received.
+They won’t just tell you they found the content on the website confusing.
 They’ll tell you which specific FAQ was confusing to them and why.
 With all of this rich, contextual data, our team was able to generate a truly massive list of potential variables that we could measure.

 We cast a really broad net, in other words.

-And casting a broad net is important because Effort, we’ve learned, isn't something that can easily be reduced to a survey score.
+And casting a broad net is important because Effort isn't something that can easily be reduced to a survey score.
 It's nuanced—a condition that is comprised of many things with many flavors.
 Frustration is different from confusion.
 A transfer is different from a long hold.
 A rep hiding behind policy is different from a rep missetting expectations.
 Until we tapped into conversational data, we were never able to measure the additive effects of tonnage or intensity.
 Does it matter if a customer gets frustrated three times in a call, as opposed to just once?
 Where does it tip the scales from annoyance into actual churn risk?
 Without that field chalked, without that nuance in measuring, we'd never get that from any other method, survey or otherwise.